unlocomqx/addons-docs/docs/src/dynamicproduct/product-config/06-settings.md

 The module will then link the configuration instead of copying it, making it easier to modify the configuration for multiple products at once.

-You can also clear the configuration of the target product by enabling the checkbox
+You can also clear the configuration of the target product by enabling this checkbox

 <img srcset="/dynamicproduct/images/clear-config.jpg 2x" class="border padding">